FAQ about Knife lines

 +

-Chef knives are for meat, fish, vegetables, herbs and most everyday tasks.
-Santoku knives are Japanese all-rounders for vegetables, fish and meat.
-Utility knives are for smaller ingredients and quick tasks.
-Paring knives are for peeling and detailed hand work.
-Bread knives are for bread, pastries and large fruit with firm skins.
-Nakiri knives are for vegetables, precise slices and clean cut edges.
+Chef knife for meat, fish, vegetables, herbs and almost all everyday tasks.
+Santoku as a Japanese all-rounder for vegetables, fish and meat with a very controlled cut.
+Utility knife for smaller ingredients, onions, fruit and quick tasks.
+Paring knife for peeling, trimming, coring and fine handwork.
+Bread knife for bread, baguette, pastries and large fruit with firm skin.
+Nakiri for vegetables, precise slices and clean cut edges, ideal for efficient cutting.

 +